KeyanSong/431-2018/README.md

     - Each course leads into our Spring course (432) where the two sections are combined.
 Dr. Love teaches 432.
     - If you prefer (perhaps because of a scheduling conflict) to take Section 2 of 431, that will be possible.
 Only Section 1 is likely to run into space problems.
 - All students in degree programs headed by the Department of Population and Quantitative Health Sciences will be admitted into Section 1, and should expect to take both 431, and its sequel, 432.
 Many students from other Departments will also be admitted into Section 1, but this will begin to happen in July.
-- 431 involves statistical programming using the statistical software R, as well as R Studio and R Markdown, and we will provide substantial information in July to people who are interested in the course about R, and about how to get started with it, if you haven't used it before.
+- 431 involves statistical programming using the free, open-source [statistical software R](https://cran.case.edu/), as well as the free desktop version of [R Studio](https://www.rstudio.com/products/rstudio/download/#download).
+We write R code [using R Markdown](https://rmarkdown.rstudio.com/index.html) in the class.
+    - We will provide substantial information in July to people who are interested in the course about R, and about how to get started with it, if you haven't used it before.
 - An enormous amount of additional information about 431 will be posted, on this site, as the Fall semester approaches.
-We encourage you to look again later this year at this page for more information.
+We encourage you to visit this page later this year for more information.

 If you have questions about the course that are not answered on this page, please email Dr. Love at `Thomas dot Love at case dot edu`.